Cabernet Sauvignon

 TASTING NOTES: Black Plum, White Pepper, Currant Candy, Chocolate, Bay Leaf

 The Coonawarra region in South Australia is typified by its warm climate and red clay soils (called “terra rossa”) with high iron-oxide content.
-This region, along with Langhorne Creek are famous for their exceptional (and unique) expressions of Cabernet Sauvignon.
+This region and Langhorne Creek are famous for their exceptional (and unique) expressions.

-Wines have ample depth and powerful tannins with distinct notes of white pepper or bay leaf.
-It’s common to find exceptional quality Australian Cabernet wines bottled under screw cap.
-So, don’t be deterred by the bottle top!
+Wines have ample depth and powerful tannins with distinct white pepper or bay leaf notes.
+It’s common to find exceptional quality Australian Cabernet wines bottled under a screw cap.
+Don’t be deterred by the bottle top!

 Chile